MicrosoftDocs/win32/desktop-src/CoreAudio/capturesharedeventdriven.md

 ---
-Description: 'This sample application uses the Core Audio APIs to capture audio data from an input device specified by the user and writes it to a uniquely named .wav file in the current directory.
-This sample demonstrates event-driven buffering.' ms.assetid: '6ff3bc23-550e-41b7-b37c-35d552b29e20'
+Description: This sample application uses the Core Audio APIs to capture audio data from an input device specified by the user and writes it to a uniquely named .wav file in the current directory.
+This sample demonstrates event-driven buffering. ms.assetid: 6ff3bc23-550e-41b7-b37c-35d552b29e20
 title: CaptureSharedEventDriven
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CaptureSharedEventDriven